Do lifestyle choices impact our carbon footprint? Here is the answer

 How will these learnings impact our lifestyle choices in the future?

 Sustainability is one of our shared core values.
-Since we started living nomadic/alternative lifestyles, we’ve become much more mindful of our water and energy consumption and the environmental and social impact of our purchases.
-However, our carbon footprint is way above the UN per-capita targets, which shows us that we need to do more.
+Since we started living nomadic/alternative lifestyles, we’ve become much more aware of our water and energy consumption, and the environmental and social impact of our purchases.
+However, with our (official) carbon footprint likely (way) above the UN per-capita targets, we also know we need to do more.

 Nomadic Life